 I won’t tell you everything about my life, but I was born and raised in the midwest.
-I learned about computers in grade school and I was 10 when my family got its first computer, a Commodore 64.
+I learned about computers in grade school and I was 10 when my family got our first computer, a Commodore 64.
 By the time I was 12 or 13, I could take apart a Commodore and do some simple repairs.
-By my late teens, I was actually repairing Commodore 8-bits, Amigas, and PCs for pay.
+By 1990, I was actually repairing Commodore 8-bits, Amigas, and PCs for pay.
 I built up a lot of experience with retro computing before the machines were retro.
 I first built a PC in 1994.
 I wasn’t a pioneer in that game, but I got in pretty early.

 I attended the University of Missouri to study journalism, hoping to someday edit a computer magazine.
 Those don’t exist anymore.
-Fortunately for me, I got a job doing desktop support as a junior in college, and by my senior year they’d promoted me to network administrator.
-I went ahead and finished my journalism degree, but I’ve been an IT professional for well over 20 years.
+Fortunately for me, I got a job as a computer technician in 1995, and in 1997 they promoted me to network administrator.
+I went ahead and finished my journalism degree, but I’ve been an IT professional for well over 25 years.

 I’m married and have two children.
 I won’t tell you their ages to protect them.